juanlizarazo/medium-stats-chrome-extension/README.md

 It requires you to be logged in Medium.com but you can use the extension from any tab.

-When you aren't logged in, you will be taken to the Medium logged in page.
+When you aren't logged in, you will be taken to the Medium log in page.

 If there's no articles, a message saying so is shown.